-2020-21 2019-20
+2021-22 2020-21

 £000 £000

-Opening balance - -
+Opening balance 20,595 -

-Transfer of the opening dedicated schools grant deficit from the DSG reserve (earmarked usable reserve) to the DSG adjustment account.
-18,525 -
+Transfer of the opening dedicated schools grant deficit from the DSG reserve (earmarked usable reserve) to the DSG adjustment account. - 18,525

-In year dedicated schools grant deficit 2,070 -
+In year dedicated schools grant deficit 1,056 2,070

-Balance as at 31 March 20,595 -
+Balance as at 31 March 21,651 20,595

 The Local Authorities (Capital Finance and Accounting) regulations were amended on 29 November 2020.
 New accounting treatment is required for local authorities' schools budget deficits relating to its accounts for a financial year beginning 1 April 2020, 1 April 2021 and 1 April 2022.
 Local authorities are not permitted to charge the value of the deficit to the general fund.
-Any historical deficit and in year deficit is to be recorded in a dedicated schools grant adjustment account, a newly created unusable reserve.
+Any historical deficit and in year deficit is to be recorded in a dedicated schools grant adjustment account, an unusable reserve.